De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation: Experiments

-In the design of the MMDKD strategy, we adopt a decoupling strategy to provide an independent encoding workflow for each modality.
-To qualitatively evaluate the effectiveness of ESP-MedSAM in learning discriminative representations, we make a feature comparison via T-SNE with the baseline (using a full-parameter sharing strategy).
-As shown in Fig. \ref{fig:tsne}, the features produced by our method exhibit significant discriminability over the six medical image modalities on unseen domains, which benefits the following decoder in terms of segmentation masks significantly, enhancing the universal and generalized capabilities of ESP-MedSAM.
+In the design of our MDKD strategy and image encoder, we adopt a decoupling strategy to provide an independent encoding workflow for each modality.
+To qualitatively evaluate the effectiveness of De-LightSAM in learning discriminative representations, we make a feature comparison via T-SNE with the baseline (using a full-knowledge sharing strategy).
+As shown in Fig. \ref{fig:tsne}, the features produced by our method exhibit significant discriminability over the six medical image modalities on unseen domains, which benefits the following decoder in terms of segmentation masks significantly, enhancing the universal and generalized capabilities of De-LightSAM.